 DROPS AND WITHDRAWALS • If you do not attend the first day of class, I am required by contract to drop you from the course, unless you inform me in writing as to why you were absent.
-Additionally, if you are absent without excuse before the drop deadline (see TABLE 4), you may be automatically dropped from the course so that students from the wait list may add the course instead.
+Additionally, if you are absent without excuse before the drop deadline (see Table 4), you may be automatically dropped from the course so that students from the wait list may add the course instead.
 After the drop deadline, you are entirely responsible for initiating any drops or withdrawals from the course.

-ASSESSMENT SCHEDULE
+1F ASSESSMENT SCHEDULE

-PLANNING • In creating the assessment schedule for this course (TABLE 5), it is not feasible to avoid as courses, since each course runs at its own pace.
+PLANNING ● In creating the assessment schedule for this course (TABLE 5), it is not feasible to avoid assessments in other courses, since each course runs at its own pace.
 Part of being an adept student is having the ability to balance the demands of different courses simultaneously.
 You have been given this schedule at the beginning of the quarter, so you have ample forewarning to properly manage your study time.

 Assessments will not be given on alternate days due to the workload in other classes.

-to a void assessi nents in ot ner

-TABLE 5 Schi EDUI .E
+TABLE 5 Schi EDULE

-Quiz Ехам LAB Ехам
+Quiz Ехам LAB EXAM

-#1 4/18/22 4/27/22 6/1 5/22
+#1 4/18/22 4/27/22 6/15/22

-#2 5/9/22 5/23/22
+#2 5/9/22 5/18/22

 #3 6/1/22 6/13/22